YuchenXia/AASbyLLM/README.md

 The Paper: [Generation of Asset Administration Shell with Large Language Model Agents: Towards Semantic Interoperability in Digital Twins in the Context of Industry 4.0](https://www.doi.org/10.1109/ACCESS.2024.3415470)

->Y. Xia, Z. Xiao, N. Jazdi and M. Weyrich, "Generation of Asset Administration Shell with Large Language Model Agents: Towards Semantic Interoperability in Digital Twins in the Context of Industry 4.0," in IEEE Access, doi: 10.1109/ACCESS.2024.3415470.
+>📄 Y. Xia, Z. Xiao, N. Jazdi and M. Weyrich, "Generation of Asset Administration Shell with Large Language Model Agents: Towards Semantic Interoperability in Digital Twins in the Context of Industry 4.0," in IEEE Access, doi: 10.1109/ACCESS.2024.3415470.

 ```bibtex
 @ARTICLE{10559483,